rootstrap/tech-guides/python/cookiecutter-django.md

 It is already installed and configured by default in the creation of a Cookiecutter project in Django.
 The project has 3 important goals:
 * Extract as much schema information from DRF as possible.
 * Provide flexibility to make the schema usable in the real world (not only toy examples).
+It is relevant to mention here that a commonly used tool at RootStrap is [Apiary](https://apiary.io/).
+This tool supports [OpenAPI schemas](https://help.apiary.io/swagger/).
 * Generate a schema that works well with the most popular client generators.

 You will see something like this in your app urls.py: